In addition to all this Trump stuff, it appears like the bottom is falling out of the Hillary Clinton campaign.

 And they take turns talking to each other as if talking to a mirror.

-And it was it was hilarious.
+And it was hilarious.

 Trump was great at it.

-It just Trump is on one of these these rolls that are rare, but once they once they happen, you stand back and you marvel at them no matter where he goes.
+It just Trump is on one of these roles that are rare, but once they happen, you stand back and you marvel at them no matter where he goes.

-It's just audience attention ratings, however, size of crowd, it's just through the roof.
+It's just audience attention, ratings, however, size of crowd.

-Uh Jimmy Fallon, highest ratings in a year and a half.
+Jimmy Fallon, highest ratings in a year and a half.

-Now, here's here's the ABC news story.
+Now, here's the ABC News story.

 This is actually from Gary Langer, who's their political director.

-The headline, Insider versus Outsider Matchup finds Clinton and Trump near even.
+The headline, Insider versus Outsider Matchup, finds Clinton and Trump near even.

 Clinton and Trump run essentially even among registered voters in a head-to-head matchup for president new ABC News Washington Post poll.